KirkMunro/TypePx/README.md

 FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License in the license folder that is included in the ScsmPx module.
+You should have received a copy of the GNU General Public License in the license folder that is included in the root folder of the module.
 If not, see
 <https://www.gnu.org/licenses/gpl.html>.

 ### Installing the TypePx module